At a glance

 - Increase water consumption by switching your cat to a wet diet and encouraging him to drink more.

-- Keep your cat’s weight down.
+- Keep the cat’s weight down.